SKaDiZZ/ngx-iban-validator/README.md

 npm install ngx-iban-validator --save
 ```

-## How to use
+## Use as a form validator
 Import validateIBAN function from ngx-iban-validator package into your component file.
+Add validateIBAN to your form validators array.

 ```typescript
 import { Component, OnInit } from '@angular/core';